Temple B'nai Israel

 As in Jewish tradition, our children are valued as our most important assets and the education of our children is of prime importance at the Temple.

-Temple B'nai Israel has an active Tot Shabbat group which meets whenever the Rabbi is in town.
-Children range in age from infants to 7 years old.
-Families come together on Saturday morning at 9:00 am for music, hands-on activities and learning to have fun being at Temple and being Jewish.
-In 2017, our Tot Shabbat program received a grant from NewCAJE
+Temple B'nai Israel has an active Family Shabbat group (Shabbat Mishpocha) which meets often when the Rabbi is in town.
+Children range in age from infants to 13 years old.
+Families come together for worship, music, hands-on activities and learning to have fun being at Temple and being Jewish.
+Kelsey Laudenheimer also runs our Sunday School which meets most Sundays when the Rabbi is not in town.

 Adult Education